metjush/decision_tree/README.md

 # Classification Decision Tree

 This repository is a basic implementation of a decision tree algorithm for supervised classification learning.
-It implements a basic tree classifier, as well as a wrapper for tree bagging (bootstrap aggregating).
+It implements a basic tree classifier, as well as a wrapper for tree bagging (bootstrap aggregating) and random forests.

 ## Basic usage

 ### Single Tree

 The `ClassificationTree` object can be created with one basic parameter: `depth_limit`.
-This restrict tree depth to prevent over-fitting.
+This restricts tree depth to prevent over-fitting.

 ```python
 from ClassTree import *